 Helm Chart Dependencies

-In this blog, we will see about Helm Chart Dependencies or simply how a chart may depend on other charts.
+In this blog, we will learn what Helm Chart Dependencies are and how to use them.

-For example, if we would build a chart that could launch a WordPress website, this would also depend on a chart for MySQL or MariaDB, and, possibly, also Memcached if we want to add a way to speed up the website.
+If we were to build a chart to launch a WordPress website, it would also depend on a chart for MySQL or MariaDB and, possibly, Memcached if we want to add a way to speed up the website.

-- Listing dependencies in our Chart.yaml file and then letting Helm download necessary dependency files.
+- Listing dependencies in our Chart.yaml file and then let Helm download the necessary dependency files.

-Let’s assume that for some reason, our chart would need MariaDB.
-How do we add the MariaDB chart as a dependency?
-First, let’s open up our Chart.yaml file for editing using an Editor.
+Let’s assume that, for some reason, our chart would need MariaDB.
+To add it as a dependency, open up our Chart.yaml file in an Editor.

 Under the description